sigsum/ansible/roles/litebastion/README.md

 An ansible role that installs, configures, and manages the [litebastion software][] as a systemd service.

-The litebastion service will be restarted on changes to the systemd service file, the selected software version, and runtime options.
-The litebastion service is reloaded with SIGHUP if the list of backends is updated.
+The litebastion service is restarted on changes to (i) the systemd service file, (ii) the selected software version, or (iii) the software's runtime options.
+The litebastion service is reloaded with SIGHUP if the list of backends change.

 Read [C2SP/https-bastion][] to learn more about what a bastion host is.